-As a philosopher, I examine themes in ethics and political philosophy.
-My interests, though, extend also to the history of modern thought.
+As a philosopher, I examine themes in the philosophy of culture and perception.
+My interests, though, extend also to the history of modern thought, ethics, and political philosophy.
 The various intellectual styles in philosophy crossed my way abroad.
 Experiences as a research assistant in Princeton, as a visiting professor in Brazil and China, and as a Humboldt-Fellow in Chicago shaped my views tremendously. [see more][see less]

 Professor (temporary replacement of the Chair) of Practical Philosophy at the Department of Philosophy, University of Hamburg (summer term 2018).

 Fellow of the Alexander von Humboldt Foundation, Germany, at the Department of Philosophy, University of Illinois at Chicago, and Humboldt-University, Berlin.
 Program: Feodor Lynen Research Fellowship for Experienced Researchers.